Skip to content

 On the host, verify that the device is in recovery mode and communicating with your computer.
 See this section for details: Verification of Recovery Mode

-An AIR-T can always be placed into recovery mode by using a set of buttons on the board itself.
+An AIR-T can be placed into recovery mode by using a set of buttons on the board itself.
+The basic procedure is to reset the board while holding the recovery button.
 This allows you to recover the unit even if the operating system has been completely wiped.

-1. If the AIR-T is in its enclosure, remove the the cover to get access to the top of the board.
-Look for the three large red buttons on the board labeled (from left to right) RST, PWR, and REC.
+• AIR7101 and AIR7201: If the AIR-T is in its enclosure, remove the cover to get access to the top of the board.
+Locate the red buttons on the board labeled RST and REC.

-4. While continuing to hold the REC button, press and release the RST button.
+4. While holding the recover button, press and release the reset button to reset the board.

-5. Release the REC button after 2 seconds.
+5. Release the recover button after 2 seconds.

-6. On the host, verify that the device is in recovery mode and communicating with your computer using the procedure in the Verification of Recovery Mode section below.
+6. On the host connected to the AIR-T via USB, verify that the device is in recovery mode and communicating with your computer using the procedure in the Verification of Recovery Mode section below.

 Verification of Recovery Mode